- Weather Systems

 [*Gusts are sudden brief increases in wind speed]

 The Northeast Monsoon develops during the northern hemisphere winter between December and March, when cold and dry conditions develop over much of continental northern Asia.
 Consequently, high pressure systems in these regions produce cold subsiding air that flows southward towards the low pressure systems in the southern hemisphere.
-As the winds move over the South China Sea, they warm up and moisten, leading to the formation of dense rain clouds in the equatorial region.
+As the winds move over the South China Sea, they warm and gather moisture, leading to the formation of dense rain clouds in the equatorial region.

-As northeasterly monsoon winds from Continental Asia move toward the equator, they warm and rise in the atmosphere, often bringing showers and thunderstorms.
 On occasions when the winds are particularly strong, they can bring showers and thunderstorms to coastal regions in Southeast Asia such as Vietnam, Peninsular Malaysia, and Singapore.
 This phenomenon is known as a Northeast Monsoon Surge and most frequently occurs between November and January.